 California’s rich linguistic and cultural tapestry is tied with its Hispanic background.
 The State of California sets forth a uniform vision of what students should know and be able to do at the High School level in World Languages.
 The standards were developed to accommodate all languages and identify the various stages of acquiring linguistic and cultural proficiency.
 They provide an organizing principle to ensure the continuous development of student proficiency.

 In class we use the four key areas of foreign language study: listening, speaking, reading, and writing.
-The course is a blend of language learning presented in class and online through Doulingo and Kahoot.
+The course is a blend of language learning presented in class and online through Duolingo and Kahoot.
 Students will be exposed to common expressions, greetings, and grammatical structures.
 They will ask and answer guided questions and are encouraged to make up their own questions and answers in class and on the homework.
 Active participation is essential for success in this course.
 The group class meets twice a week, new vocabulary is introduced during the group meeting and reviewed, practiced and/or advanced during one-on-one tutoring.

-In Spanish I, we will review basic grammar consisting of: How to form Plurals, Agreement with gender and number of Articles, Nouns, and Adjectives, How to form negative statement and negative questions with verbs.
+In Spanish I, we will review basic grammar consisting of: How to form Plurals, Agreement with gender and number of Articles, Nouns, and Adjectives, How to form negative statements and negative questions with verbs.
 We will review the Subject Pronouns, Conjugation of Regular Verbs, lecture comprehension and sentence writing in the Present Indicative.

 We will learn Question Words, the possessive adjectives, some Irregular Verbs in the Present Indicative, such as Ser, Estar, Ir.
 We will learn Stem-Changing Verbs Querer and Tener.
 We will learn the Direct Object Pronoun, the Indirect Object Pronoun, and the Verb Form ‘Megusta”.
 Students will read aloud in class and answer questions after short lectures.
 They will write sentences and short paragraphs on their own.
 They will be exposed to cultural knowledge and the Hispanic background of California.